“Ola ka ʻĀina, ola ke Kānaka.”

 WHY DOES HAWAI`I NEED OUR HELP?

 The Hawaiian Islands have lost about 90% of their endemic rain forests over the past 100 years.
 The Koa tree is a nitrogen rich species that provides nutrients for all other endemic under-story plants in the rain forest.
 The Koa is a keystone species that provides food and habitat for Hawai`i’s native insect and plant species.
-Endemic trees of Hawai`i protect the watershed of the ecosystem and combat erosion of forest floor.
+Endemic trees of Hawai`i protect the watershed of the ecosystem and combat erosion of the forest floor.

 Ranching has destroyed the natural ecosystem by clear cutting forests in preparation for pasture land.
 The keiki Koas are also a delicious snack for most grazing animals if they don’t accidentally trample over it first.
 Due to the consumption and trampling of Koa seedlings by livestock the forests could not grow which also led to climate change increasing the amount of open pasture.